-This is likely the first account that you should draw down in retirement.
-It has the least tax benefit and has the most flexibility in terms of access.
-You simply take the money out that you put in, and pay your long-term capital gains taxes (held for more than one year).
+A taxable brokerage account has a tremendous amount of flexibility in terms of access.
+You simply take the money out that you put in, and pay your long-term capital gains taxes (if held for more than one year).
 These taxes, which are usually 15-20%, are often substantially less than what you were paying in your peak earning years.

-In fact, one reason I created this post is that I’ve read that some people actually stop putting money into their 401K/403B and, instead, put it into a taxable account so that they can access it more easily.
-They think this is the only option in early retirement.
+In fact, some people actually stop contributing money to their 401K/403B and, instead, put it into a taxable account so that they can access it more easily.

 Number 3.
 Partial FIRE

 One of the least complicated ways to have enough money in early retirement is to have income from work.
 I hear you saying, “Wait a minute!
 I thought we were talking about retirement.”